Digital Advertising

 What Makes a Good Advertising Campaign?

 As consumers, we’ve all seen our fair share of ads that wow us, and ads that, well, flop.
 So what makes a good advertisement?
-There are 10 aspects that make for a strong ad or campaign.
-You can read all about them in this post, or head on over to our YouTube channel to watch our video on this topic!
-Let's begin!
+There are 10 characteristics that make for a strong ad or campaign:

 1. It’s Promotional